-Founded in 2015, the World Wide Education Project has made a commitment to support the educational needs of some of the worlds most vulnerable and needy children and teachers.
+Founded in 2015 by Simon Devine, the World Wide Education Project has made a commitment to support the educational needs of some of the worlds most vulnerable and needy children and teachers.

 We and our partners are committed to creating access to quality education through a programme of school design, teacher training, psychosocial support and classroom supplies.
 We carry out our work across countries affected by poverty, disaster and conflict.